puppetlabs/puppet-specifications/language/expressions.md

       ;

 * the case_expression is evaluated first
-* options are evaluated in the order they are given; top-down, left to right until one option matches.
+* options are evaluated in the order they are given; top-down, with option propositions evaluated left to right until one proposition matches.
-  * an option is evaluated before a match is performed
+  * each proposition is evaluated before a match is performed using the produced value
 * A match is computed as:
+  * if the option is a literal `default`, the option is skipped (this rule does not apply recursively). **(PUP4520)**
   * if the option is a `Regexp` the value must be a string for the match to trigger
   * if the option is a `Type` and the value is not, the option matches if the value is an instance of the type.
   * the option matches if the option and value both are of `Array` type, have the same length, and all entries in the option match the corresponding entry in the value (using the case matching rules recursively).
-  * the option matches if the option and the value are both of `Hash` type, and the options key-value pairs match entries in the value hash by having identical keys and matching value (using the case matching rules recursively).
+  * the option matches if the option and the value are both of `Hash` type, and the option key-value pairs match entries in the value hash by having identical keys and matching value (using the case matching rules recursively).
-  * a literal `default` nested inside an Array or Hash always matches the corresponding entry
+  * a literal `default` nested inside an Array or Hash always matches the corresponding entry.
+    Such a `default` is not considered to be the case expression's default entry.
   * the option matches if it is a lambda expression and the call of this lambda expression with result of the evaluated case_expression unfolded as arguments results in a value that is neither `false` nor `undef`. **(PUP-4193)**
   * in all other cases, the option matches if the value is equal (using operator `==` semantics) to the option value.
-* If one of the options match, the associated `Statements` are evaluated
+* If one of the options match, the proposition's associated `Statements` are evaluated
   * remaining options in the same proposition are not evaluated
   * if the case_expression evaluated to literal `default` it will match the default option without first testing the remaining options.